 Chapter 17.
 AMENDMENTS

-C17.01.
+*C17.01.
+Unless provision *C17.04. is applicable, those sections of this constitution that are not required, in accord with the Model Constitution for Congregations of the Evangelical Lutheran Church in America, may be amended in the following manner.
 Amendments may be proposed by at least one-fifth of the voting members or by the Congregation Council.
 Proposals must be filed in writing with the Congregation Council 60 days before formal consideration by this congregation at a regular or special Congregation Meeting called for that purpose.
 The Congregation Council shall notify the congregation’s members by mail of the proposal together with council’s recommendations at least 30 days in advance of the meeting.

-C17.02.
+*C17.02.
 An amendment to this constitution proposed under *C17.01., shall:

 be approved at a legally called Congregation Meeting according to this constitution by a majority vote of those present and voting;